Kromolux/About_me/README.md

 Age | 41
 Purpose | 🪄 Keeper of ⚖️ balance and 🕊️ peace

 Hi my name is René Kaufmann, I am 41 years life experienced and was born in germany Berlin.
+I am working on my career change into the IT industry right now.

 In high school I started coding with Turbo Pascal and enjoyed programming with it.
 But I learned a profession in electrical engineering 🔌 and tried out a lot of different works 🪛 🔧 ,  now I work as an order manager in an office with SAP, Outlook and EXCEL!
 So later I started programming with Visual Basic and VBA via self study.
 I really like to write code for office automation in VBA.
 The last project is for SAP scripting with VBA.

 I like gardening🥬🍎, cycling🚴 and reading books 📚, deep intense conversations🤓 and personality development - It is my childhood dream to become a programmer.

+INTERESTS

+- Personal development
+- Nutrition
+- Health
+- Science
+- Technology

 ## 🙏 **Personality type**: 🧭 [Commander (ENTJ-A)](https://www.16personalities.com/profiles/45aaed8c5607b)